oracle-livelabs/multicloud/azure/adb-azure-provision/provision-database/provision-database.md

     ![Deployment is complete](./images/deployment-complete.png " ")

 13. Click **Go to Resources**.
 The **Resource group** page is displayed.
 In the **Filter for any field** text box, enter `training`.
-The newly provisioned Autonomous AI Database is displayed.
+The newly created Autonomous AI Database is displayed.

     ![New Autonomous AI Database is displayed](./images/adb-displayed.png " ")

-## Task 2: Review your Provisioned Oracle Autonomous AI Database in OCI
+## Task 2: Review your Oracle Autonomous AI Database in OCI

-In this task, you will learn how to view your newly provisioned Oracle Autonomous AI Database in OCI.
+In this task, you will learn how to view your newly created Oracle Autonomous AI Database in OCI.

 1. Click the **Home** link in the breadcrumbs.

 2. In the **Azure services** section, click the `Oracle Database@Azure` icon.
 Alternatively, you can search for `Oracle Database@Azure` in the **Search resources, services, and docs** search field.

 3. On the **Oracle Database@Azure | Overview** page, click the **Oracle Autonomous AI Database** node in the navigation menu on the left.
 In the **Filter for any field** text box, enter `training`.
-The newly provisioned Autonomous AI Database is displayed.
+The newly created Autonomous AI Database is displayed.

     ![The new Autonomous AI Database is displayed](./images/new-adb-displayed.png " ")